CrossTheRoadElec/Phoenix5-Documentation/README.md

 In all circumstances, error events are also sent to the Driver Station console output.

 #### Did my device reset?
-All device classes and VIs support a '''hasResetOccurred''' routine that allows the caller to poll if the device has reset since last call.
-Additionally Talon SRX and Victor SPX have a sticky fault (accessible via web-based config or API) to indicate if the motor controller has been reset/power-booted during robot-enable.
+All device classes and VIs support a `hasResetOccurred` routine that allows the caller to poll if the device has reset since last call.
+Additionally, Talon SRX and Victor SPX have a sticky fault (accessible via web-based config or API) to indicate if the motor controller has been reset/power-booted during robot-enable.

 #### Configuration Parameters
-In addition to the feature specific config* routines/VIs in C++/Java/LabVIEW, there are general Config Parameter routines that will take an arbitrary enumeration value type (ParamEnum)[http://www.ctr-electronics.com/downloads/api/java/html/com/ctre/phoenix/ParamEnum.html].
+In addition to the feature specific config* routines/VIs in C++/Java/LabVIEW, there are general Config Parameter routines that will take an arbitrary enumeration value type [ParamEnum](http://www.ctr-electronics.com/downloads/api/java/html/com/ctre/phoenix/ParamEnum.html).

-When using the general configuration get/set routines, '''ordinal''' can be used to specify
+When using the general configuration get/set routines, `ordinal` can be used to specify...
 - which PID slot to select (when accessing gains).
 - which PID loop to select (when accessing PID signals such as integral accumulator)
 - which limit switch direction, 0 for forward, 1 for reverse (when accessing limit parameters)